 Clodfelter, with whose schnauzers he always liked to play.
 Maude was a typical puppy

 — rambunctious, playful and not so great at listening.

 Some time passed during which Clodfelter didn’t see Mike and Maude.
 Then, one day,

 Mike brought Maude back over, perfectly obedient and well-trained.
 Impressed, Clodfelter

 “I knew what I wanted my dog to know, and I tried to figure out how she would learn

 it best,” Mike told her.
 “I know my dog awful well.”

 Always a student herself, Clodfelter thereafter incorporated this lesson when teaching

 Clodfelter officially retired from UD in 2007, continuing to teach occasionally until

-2010.
-She visits campus a couple of times a year; one of those times is for the Clodecott Awards given annually for the best children’s books written in the well-known Children and
+was for the Clodecott Awards given annually for the best children’s books written in the well-known Children and